Deb052024/Deb052024/README.md

 - 👋 Hi, I’m @Deb052024
-- 👀 I’m interested in data Science, management
+- 👀 I’m interested in data Science, management , have 14 plus years experience in business development also in domains like automobile, ecommerce, real estate, IT etc
 - 🌱 I’m currently learning and implementing it in few projects
-- 💞️ I’m looking to collaborate on freelance work
+- 💞️ I’m looking to collaborate for freelance work
 - 📫 How to reach me ... plz mail me at debasis207@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...